LLNL/shroud/docs/input.rst

 In Python, *intent(out)* arguments are not used as input arguments to the function but are returned as values.

-Internally, Shroud also assigns the values of *function*, *ctor* and *dtor*.
+Internally, Shroud also assigns the values of *function*, *operator*, *ctor* and *dtor*.

 .. and 'implied' from +implied attribute.